-Dental sedation includes a range of different techniques that are used by a dentist or anaesthesiologist to calm a patient or make them more comfortable prior to and during a dental procedure.
-One example that you've probably heard of is laughing gas (nitrous oxide), which is often used in childbirth and has an instant calming and pain relieving effect.
+Dental sedation includes a range of different techniques that are used by a dentist or anesthesiologist to calm a patient or make them more comfortable prior to and during a dental procedure.
+One example that you've probably heard of is laughing gas (nitrous oxide), which is often used in childbirth and has an instant calming and pain-relieving effect.

 However, sedation dentistry includes a variety of options for patients with dental anxiety.
 Some simply make you feel more relaxed, while others put you into a sleepy state and you won't remember much about your treatment.

 How does sedation dentistry work?

 There are different methods used for dental sedation, each with its own purpose and strength.
 Your dentist will choose the most appropriate for your situation, based on certain factors such as:

 - The dental procedure being performed

 A dentist may choose any one of the following forms of sedation:

 - Minimal sedation, in which patients are awake but in a relaxed state